deNBI/cloud-user-docs/wiki/cloud_admin/juju_jenkins.md

 ```

 Now we add metadata for the xenial image

+look at this link: https://docs.jujucharms.com/2.1/en/howto-privatecloud to see how to generate a metadata image.

 ```
 juju metadata generate-image -d ~/juju -i febceb9a-fb0f-4f1c-ad06-8caf6340de64 -s xenial -r Bielefeld -u https://openstack.cebitec.uni-bielefeld.de:5000/v3/